-This is a super unfinished build of what I currently call "Magical Henry The Wizard Pig" or just "Wizard Pig".
+This is a nearly finished build of THE WIZARD PIG!
 I've been building an arcade-god-game for a month or two now and I decided it was long overdue being shared with other people.
 This is not finished yet - I'm planning on deepening the interaction between powers and ways you can keep your followers happy.
 Also, the enemy AI needs a lot of work.
 It's cheerfully chaotic but not quite there yet.
 Also, you can probably trick it into loops it can't get out of.
 I've got plans for what's next (exciting end-game scenarios like an apocalypse or anti-apocalypse) but would really like to hear what people think! :)

 Once, Henry was just a regular pig.
 He dreamed of being a magnificant wizard who was popular and cool.
 Through the sheer force of his own will and the belief of the nearby villagers, who saw promise in him - he became a giant flying head with reality bending powers.
 Summoning a mountain from the earth, he marvelled at his power.

 "I will use my powers for good, and make my followers happy, with lovely forests and magical instant-corn from the fields"

 As he said this, the earth shook and a giant cow's head appeared from behind the mountain he had just conjured, spitting fire from its eyes"

 "Or maybe I'll just ruin someone else's day"